electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/comparisons/q4etron50vsetron55/_index.md

 ### Summary

+e-tron has the biggest battery, but Q4 e-tron has the longest range because being a smaller car requiring less energy.

 e-tron has more standard equipment that is an option on Q4 e-tron.
-Examples are Virtual cockpit, MMI Navigation Plus,
+Examples are Virtual cockpit, MMI Navigation Plus, and Cruise control.

+Some equipment is only available on one of the models.
+Audi e-tron has [NightVision](/models/e-tron/technology/drivingassistance/nightvision/) as an option that is not available on Q4.
+[Adaptive Air Suspension](/models/e-tron/drivetrain/suspension/) is standard on e-tron and not available on Q4 e-tron.

+Q4 e-tron has heated front windows as an option, but this is not available on Audi e-tron.

+Both have Head-Up Display, but only Q4 has AR version.

 {{% children description="true" depth="1" %}}